 Paramount rushed it, executive penguins cut it, director Paul W. S. Anderson got furious, the original footage was destroyed, and in the end, Event Horizon was a critical and commercial failure.

-But over time, a loyal fandom bought the DVD’s and turn it a cult movie.
+But over time, a loyal fandom bought the DVDs and turned it into a cult movie.
 Against all odds, Event Horizon managed to deliver a solid tale to its audience.
 It deserved its redemption.
-This is a weird and unique hybrid between psychological, sci-fi, religious and even body horror, that has inspired countless artists since then.
+This is a weird and unique hybrid between psychological, sci-fi, religious, and even body horror, that has inspired countless artists since then.

 Here, the unknown aspect of space is really disturbing.

 If what Doctor Weir tells us is true, this ship has been beyond the boundaries of our universe, of known scientific reality.
 Who knows where it's been, what it's seen... or what it's brought back with it?”

 Galaxy Quest is one of those ideas that seems to limit the resulting piece to a very specific niche.
 In this case, Trekkies and fans of really scarce sci-fi comedies like Spaceballs.

 Because in this story, a group of failed actors from an old TV Show a-la-Star Trek, end up involved in a true intergalactic battle.

 However, the enormous quality of those involved raised Galaxy Quest to the Olympus of comedy.
 Star Trek fans, of course, LOVE this parody, but, Galaxy Quest did its own merits to overcome the specificity.
 Made sense: with names like Sigourney Weaver (an absolute sci-fi royalty), Tim Allen, Alan Rickman, Sam Rockwell, Tony Shalhoub and Rainn Wilson, the chances of going unnoticed were very slim.